StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

-<h2> How to determine the distance using an Ultrasonic Sensor</h2>
+<h2> How to determine the distance using an ultrasonic sensor</h2>
 <p>
 Sound moves at 1,088 feet per second (332 meters per second).
-Different air temperatures change the speed of sound but for this article, to keep things simple, will assume sound moves at a constant speed no matter what the air temperature nor humidity is.
+Different air temperatures change the speed of sound but for this article, to keep things simple, will assume sound moves at a constant speed, no matter what the air temperature nor humidity is.
 </p>
 <p>
 To use a sound wave to determine distance to an object, the sound speed travels will need to be cut in half.
 The reason for this is one needs to not only consider the time for the sound wave to travel to the object but also  to include the time required for the for the sound wave to return to the sensor.
 For this measurement, consider sound travels at 170 meters per second.